 Staple Item Two: Ski / Snowboarding Trousers

 My first choice of colour for ski pants was another bold colour like pink or purple, except with colour came a lack of practicality – they were not waterproof.
-As a beginner, where you are likely to fall over a lot, waterproof is the better option and so I chose the Homewood Ski Pants in white.
+As a beginner, where you are likely to fall over a lot, waterproof is the better option and so I chose Ski Pants in white, which were also cheaper.

 A friend told me that white trousers were all the rage in the early 2000s, but being current in the trends of ski fashion was the least of my worries.
 Besides, I liked how the white contrasted with the bright colour of the ski jacket and matched my cute knitted bobble hat.